 Shu flushed and snarled, "What did you just say to me?"

-"Guys, come on."
+"Guys, come on!"

-"Really, you guys are going to do this now?"
+"Really, you're are gonna do this now?"

 "Would you all please leave!"
 Ryo's voice broke over theirs, "I'm… I'm really tired still."
 They all stopped and looked down at him.

 "Uh yeah, sure Ryo," Touma said, gesturing for the others to go.
 "Sorry.
 We'll finish this tomorrow, okay?"

 They all murmured apologies to him as they stepped out, Shu still glaring and refusing to look at Seiji, who was last out, and who clicked the light off before he shut the door.
 Ryo sat in the dark, staring at the glowing red crystal. =

 "Maybe Ryo was picked to wear the Shiroi Kikotei and finish the fight because he actually wanted to fight back!"

 "Maybe we did the same thing Arago was trying to do in reverse…"